 The Emergency Medical Treatment and Active Labor Act (EMTALA) is a federal law established in 1986 that requires hospitals or other acute care facilities who offer emergency services to provide a medical screening examination to each person presenting to the emergency department.

-A medical screening exam is done to determine whether or not an emergency medical, not nursing, condition exists.
-EMTALA requires the assessment of a patient for the existence of an emergency medical condition before the patient can be transferred or released from the emergency department.
-An emergency medical condition is defined under federal law, 42CFR §489.24, and may be readily viewed in its entirety at the U.S. Government Publishing Office Electronic Code of federal Regulations.
-An understanding of what EMTALA is and what is meant by performing a medical screening exam is essential to the RN performing this task.
+A medical screening exam is necessary to determine whether or not an emergency medical condition, not nursing condition, exists.
+EMTALA requires assessment of a patient for the existence of an emergency medical condition before the patient can be transferred or released from the emergency department.
+An emergency medical condition is defined under federal law, 42CFR §489.24 and may be readily viewed in its entirety at the U.S. Government Publishing Office Electronic Code of Federal Regulations.
+An understanding of what EMTALA is and what is meant by performance of a medical screening exam is essential to nurses practicing in facilities affected by this federal regulation.

-An RN may be able to perform a medical screening exam if he/she possesses adequate knowledge and skills and there are adequate support systems and standing orders in place to delegate from the physician this medical aspect of care; however, the RN should always have telephonic access to a physician who is also capable of physically responding to do a hands-on evaluation if needed or requested by the RN.
-RNs who do not hold advanced practice authorization cannot independently engage in medical diagnosis or prescription of therapeutic or corrective measures, as this is beyond the scope of practice for an RN.
+An RN may be able to perform a medical screening exam if he/she possesses adequate knowledge and skills and there are adequate support systems and standing orders from a physician in place to delegate this medical aspect of care; however, the RN should always have telephonic access to a physician who is also capable of physically responding to do a hands-on evaluation if needed or requested by the RN.
+RNs who do not also hold advanced practice registered nurse licensure cannot independently engage in medical diagnosis or the prescription of therapeutic or corrective measures, as this is beyond the scope of practice for an RN.

-- (1)(A) know and conform to the NPA, rules, as well as federal, state, or local laws affecting the nurse’s current area of practice;
+- (1)(A) know and conform to the NPA and Board rules as well as federal, state, or local laws affecting the nurse’s current area of practice;

 - (1)(B) maintain a safe environment for clients and others;

 - (1)(D) accurately and completely report and document: (i)-(vi);